Not much changes in prison.

 Western Penitentiary has gone through many phases, an inevitability for a facility that dates back to the Reconstruction era.
 The prison was mothballed in January 2005, functionally closed down but not gutted.
 It reopened in June 2007 as a site for low-level offenders and inmates requiring substance abuse treatment.

-As the final days of Western Penitentiary approach, all that will eventually remain are the stories of thousands who never wished to be there.
-While not much changes about life in prison, there is one clear constant.
+As the final days of Western Penitentiary approach, all that will remain within its gates are the stories of thousands who never wished to enter.

 — Matt Moret